kaszpurk/learning-journal/css-notes.md

     - Can apply to more than one
 - Declarations indicate the how elements referred to in the selector should be styled
-    - Split into two parts (1-property, 2-value) and are separated by a colon
+    - Split into two parts (1-property, 2-value) and are separated by a colon '*' is the Universal selector
+- Be careful with universal selectors
+**Don't forget to link the style sheet, underneath the title sheet.
+Not linking the sheets will not apply css elements**
 ### External CSS
 - href specifies the path to the CSS file
 - type specifies the type of document being linked to